 The interpretation that the function of a correlation-based rule is to yield such an efficient representation is inviting, but it carries two major problems.
-First, the principal component representation achieved by correlation-based rules is optimally efficient only for a Gaussian distribution of input patterns, or in other words, it reflects only the second order or two-point statistics (the covariance) of the input data.
-It is possible that a great deal of information may reside in higher-order statistics, but a correlation-based rule as conceived above will ignore this information.
-Intrator has suggested that a variant of standard Hebbian rules can instead maximize a third-order statistic for distinguishing among the elements of real-world ensembles [22, 23].
+First, the principal component representation achieved by correlation-based rules is optimally efficient only for a Gaussian distribution of input patterns, or, in other words, it reflects only the second-order or two-point statistics (the covariance) of the input data.
+It is possible that a great deal of information may reside in higher order statistics, but a correlation-based rule as conceived above will ignore this information.
+Intrator has suggested that a variant of standard Hebbian rules can instead maximize a third-order statistic of the output activity, and argues that this may be a better statistic for distinguishing among the elements of real-world ensembles [22, 23].
 While one statistic or the other may be best for characterizing a given set of data, both approaches can suffer from the limitation that they are maximizing one particular statistic rather than maximizing some measure of efficiency.

 Second, this interpretation applies only to a single, isolated postsynaptic cell.
 Multiple cells viewing the same input ensemble will extract the same information from it under a given correlation-based rule.
 This does not add new information about the input, but only redundantly repeats the same information.
-Thus, although a single cell may have a receptive field that maximizes the information it could carry about the input ensemble, a group of such cells generally will not much improve on the performance of a single cell and will not carry the maximal possible information about the input ensemble.6
+Thus, although a single cell may have a receptive field that maximizes the information it could carry about the input ensemble, a group of such cells generally will not improve much on the performance of a single cell and will not carry the maximal possible information about the input ensemble.4

-One way out of this dilemna is to introduce couplings between the postsynaptic cells that force them to learn independent parts of the input ensemble.
-Unfortunately, excitatory couplings tend to produce correlated cells, while inhibitory couplings produce anti-correlated cells.
+One way out of this dilemma is to introduce couplings between the postsynaptic cells that force them to learn independent parts of the input ensemble.
+Unfortunately, excitatory couplings tend to produce correlated cells, while inhibitory couplings produce anticorrelated cells.
 The ostensible goal, however, is to produce uncorrelated cells, cells whose activities carry independent information about the input ensemble.
 Thus, biological couplings will not work.
-A theoretical way out involves using connections between the postsynaptic cells that are modified by anti-Hebbian rules: if two cells have correlated activity, the connection between them becomes more negative; if two cells have anti-correlated activity, the connection between them
+A theoretical way out involves using connections between the postsynaptic cells that are modified by anti-Hebbian rules: If two cells have correlated activities, the connection between them becomes more negative; if two cells have anticorrelated activity, the connection between them becomes more positive.
+The result is that the cells become uncorrelated.
+Many authors have independently proposed rules that involve such anti-Hebbian learning on lateral connections (e.g., [10, 31, 49]) or related ideas [50].
+However, no biological sign of anti-Hebbian synaptic modification thus far has been observed.